CodeYourFuture/CYF-Projects/Logistical Lunch/readme.md

 Create an interface to gather and display the answers to, at least, these questions:

-1. How many people will need lunch today?
+1. We know how many people have come to the last sessions.
+Can we estimate how many people will need lunch next Saturday?

 2. Who is in charge of making lunch today?